erickbytes/lofipython/content/blog/first-impressions-and-key-concepts-of-the-django-python-web-framework.rst

 **settings.py**

-After you create your app with django cli commands, a settings.py is automatically generated.
+After you create your app structure with a django manage.py command, a settings.py is automatically generated.
 You will need to make edits here occasionally, such as changing the value of debug to true or false.
 You may need to add newly installed apps or make other changes in your settings.py to get things to work.